taskcluster/taskcluster-migration-DEPRECATED/NOTES.md

 In particular, the key is that a build can't go to tier 1 until its outputs are being tested by tests that are also ready to go to tier 1.

+# Mach Repackage

+Windows and Mac packages contain signed bits (internals) which are then packaged into a single file, which is itself signed (external).

+Currently, the signing and packaging are interleaved in a single file, but this is not compatible with separate signing.
+The `mach repackage` work will separate these operations so that a complete package can be disassebled, signed, and re-assembled.